Sripadaraja: Life

-Works and legacy
+Works and Legacy

 Continuing the tradition of Vedanta, he authored a commentary on Nyaya Sudha of Jayatirtha called Vagvajra which, according to Sharma, "is a lucid and attractive commentary in 3500 granthas".
 He also adds that despite the exhaustive exposition and the graceful style, his role as a Haridasa eclipsed his scholarly work.
 He is often considered as the pioneer of Dasa Sahitya with his simple worded and spiritual hymns synchronised to music.
 Jackson conjectures that the simple and rural beginnings of Sripadaraya coupled with an intimate connection with his vernacular language influenced his poetry.
 He composed 13,000 suladis, which are songs containing a medley of different ragas and talas often employed to set the mood of the narrative.
 Sharma notes "His songs are more sublime than those of any others, and possess a happy blending of rhythm and meaning".
 Vyasatirtha, who succeeded him as the pontiff, furthered the musical legacy of Sripada by giving further impetus to the Haridasa movement, initiating bards like Purandara and Kanaka and composing several kirtanas himself.
+He also composed the Madhvanama, a composition about Vayu and his avatars, Hanuman, Bhima and Madhvacharya.